Every year when the summer harvest finally hits, we get an explosion of fresh vegetables. The supply is literally endless.

 You may notice that this dish doesn’t feature any meat.
-That’s always been a problem for the boys in my family, so I usually serve alongside a steak or some kind of tender meat dish.
-It’s a versatile dish so serve it on top of or alongside of anything you like – rice, noodles, even sliced bread!
+That’s always been a problem for the boys in my family, so I usually serve it as a side.
+Ratatouille is great alongside a steak or some kind of tender meat dish.

-If you want more seasonal recipes like this one, get your hands on a copy of my Harvest Cookbook!
-You’ll have all the recipes you’ll need, all year round!
+If you want more seasonal recipes like this one, get your hands on a copy of my Harvest Cookbook.
+You’ll have all the recipes you’ll need, all year round.
+If you order Harvest from my website, I’ll sign it for you for free!

 - 2 large eggplants cut into 1 inch pieces